MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 1. Use the USB cable to connect the device to a PC (or USB drive for HoloLens 2 as mentioned above), and then start the device.
 Do not continue past the **First interactable moment** page of OOBE.
     - On HoloLens (1st gen), this page contains a blue box.
-    - On HoloLens 2, this page contains the hummingbird.
+    - On HoloLens 2, this page contains a hummingbird.

 1. Briefly press and release the **Volume Down** and **Power** buttons simultaneously.